dangol9/web-scraper/README.md

 **scrape_first_user.py (OBSOLETE) still works but loses it's purpose, because the new script takes the first user for data as well.** <br>

 **To scrape 2000 users after the first 2000 users - the input should be: offset=2000 and number of pages=40** <br>
-**MY RECOMMENDATION WOULD BE TO SCRAPE 500 USERS PER RUNTIME (number of pages = 10) - that is more faultproof because if something happens - then we won't lose that much data** <br>
+**MY RECOMMENDATION WOULD BE TO SCRAPE 500 USERS PER RUNTIME (number of pages = 10) - that is more faultproof because if something happens - then we won't lose that much time and data.** <br>

 Script logic - **scrape all user data from the desired group** > **use that data to navigate to each scraped user** > **check the "Following" page of each scraped user** > **scrape around 40 groups from each user** > **repeat** > **at the end all the data is appended into an excel table.** <br>